romslf/Ultimate-Proxy/README.md

 # Note

-The software contain a 0.8% DevFee
+The software contain a 0.8% DevFee (30s every hour)